 Lifestage Select® Premium Vitamins for Cats, for example, includes taurine, necessary for heart health, and fatty acids for healthy skin and coat.

 Vitacaps® promote healthy skin and a quality coat, and support the body's natural defenses.

 - If your cat is chewing grass to aid digestion, consider use of

 Acidophilus+ Digestive Tract Conditioner.
-Easy-to-use, this liquid adds "good bacteria" to your cat's digestive tract, and essential vitamins, minerals, and enzymes that might be missing from your cat's diet.
+Easy-to-use, this liquid adds "good bacteria" to your cat's digestive tract, the antioxidant Vitamin E, and the amino acid taurine to support healthy digestion.

 - All cats must deal with hairballs.
 Often a tough process, there is no reason your cat should suffer.
-We offer very effective products that will help minimize the stress of passing existing hairballs, and, at the same time, retard the development of new ones.
+We offer very effective products that will help minimize the stress of passing existing hairballs, and, at the same time, support prevention of new ones.

-Petromalt aids in the prevention and elimination of hairballs.
-Petromalt is not only effective, it is also a delicious liquid treat.
+Sentry Hairball Relief aids in the prevention and elimination of hairballs.
+Sentry Hairball Relief is a delicious malt flavor gel.